Teotonio Pereira

-Teotonio Francisco Paulo Pereira (18 March 1930 – 16 February 2022) was an Indian politician, social activist, freedom fighter, musician, orator and businessperson from Goa.
-He was a former member of the Goa Legislative Assembly, representing the St. Andre Assembly constituency from 1963 to 1977 and 1980 to 1984.
+Teotonio Francisco Paulo Pereira (18 March 1930 – 16 February 2022) was an Indian politician, social activist, musician, orator and businessman, who was a former member of the Goa Legislative Assembly, representing the St. Andre Assembly constituency from 1963 to 1977 and 1980 to 1984.

 Early and personal life

 Teotonio Francisco Paulo Pereira was born in Goa Velha, Goa.
 He completed his primary education from Govt.
 Primary School.
 He later completed his schooling from People's High School at Panaji.
 Pereira was married to Adelaide Novais Pereira, they had 9 children together.
-On 29 September 2020, Mario Pereira, aged 62, his fourth child died from Covid-19.
+On 29 September 2020, Mario Pereira, aged 62, his fourth child died from COVID-19.
 Pereira was a polyglot and spoke Konkani, Portuguese, English and Hindi.

 Some of his hobbies included driving, gardening and singing, he also had a special interest in the transport business.
 Few of his recreation activities included football, movies, carom and dramas.
 Pereira also organized dramatic performances and folk songs.